conan-io/docs/devops/metadata.rst

 .. seealso::

    - TODO: Examples how to collect the metadata of a complete dependency graph with some custom deployer or command

+This is an **experimental** feature.
+We are looking forward to hearing your feedback, use cases and needs, to keep improving this feature.
+Please report it in `Github issues <https://github.com/conan-io/conan/issues>`_